 by JamesJ, Special To NASCAR commentary and driver pictures, 2012 NASCAR schedule, video, Bench Racing With Steve and Charlie

 Sundays of my youth consisted of NASCAR racing and cold bottles of Mountain Dew.
 Thirty years later not much has changed for me.
-However, nearly everything has changed in NASCAR.December 27, 2009 12:01 pm UTC 6 Comments
+However, nearly everything has changed in NASCAR.January 2, 2010 10:55 am UTC No Comments

 Over the next several weeks we’ll be featuring car numbers in NASCAR history.
 We started with #50 and are working our way down the line.
-With each car number we’ll take a brief look at a couple stats related to the featured car number in NASCAR history, but we’ll primarily spotlight either a driver, sponsor, car owner, manufacturer or other significant subject closely tied to the car number of the day.
+With each car number we’ll take a brief look at a couple stats related to the featured car number, but we’ll primarily spotlight either a driver, sponsor, car owner, manufacturer or other significant subject closely tied to the car number of the day.

 Check out current NASCAR race statistics here at On Pit Row!

 So how do I spotlight a driver who has been so dominant in the series and has long ago achieved iconic status, often referred to simply as “The King.”
 Just some of his career stats are amazing, such as his all time record of 200 wins.
 (Second place on that list is David Pearson at 105 wins, and the closest active driver is Jeff Gordon with 82 wins.)
 Richard also has 555 top fives, 712 top tens, and 123 poles.
 He has seven Cup championships and a total of 10 wins at Daytona, 7 of which are Daytona 500 wins!
 How do you narrow the focus down to just one thing with The King?